List of shipwrecks in the Bristol Channel: Salado - 1897

 The Salado was en route from Newport to Buenos Aires, Argentina.
 Ran aground in thick fog, 21 March 1897 at 5 am.
 Mouse Hole & Trap Rock near Lundy.
 Master: James Muckle Rainnie, certificate 998117, no loss of life.
 Inquiry no. 5518, certificate suspended for 3 months.

 Verajean - 1908

 The Verajean was an exporting ship that was driven ashore at Rhoose point near Barry in south Wales in 1908.
-The ship was stranded for a fortnight, and to lighten it, its cargo of coal bricks was unloaded onto the beach.
+The ship was stranded for a fortnight, and to lighten it, her cargo of coal bricks was unloaded onto the beach.
 Grateful residents filled their coal cellars with enough fuel for two winters.

 Cambo - 1912

 The Cambo was an exporting ship that sunk at Barry in South Wales in 1912.
 After hitting the Eastern breakwater and running aground, the badly damaged Cambo was towed off by tugs.
 Later that day, she caught fire and sank.
 She was later refloated and repaired at Barry Docks.